 - A minimum of three letters supporting the nomination.
 These letters can be from students, former students, parents, colleagues, and others.
 There is no set proportion or formula on the “right” mix of letters.
 Individuals organizing nominations should solicit a cross selection as appropriate to address the essential elements noted above.
 Maximum length of letters is 500 words.

-The 2015 Equity Award will be presented at the January 2016 AHA annual meeting in Atlanta.
+The 2015 Equity Award will be presented at the January 2017 AHA annual meeting in Denver.

 Nominations with letters should be submitted to the AHA no later than May 15, 2016.

 Nominations with letters should be sent electronically to Debbie Ann Doyle, Coordinator, Committees and Meetings.

 2014 Equity Awards